canonical/doc-docs/juju-tutorials/juju-tricks.md

 ## Inspecting state of reactive charms

 It's real simple to check states of the reactive charm.
+States (or flags) are used by the reactive framework to transition the components of a unit (relations, configurations, ...) from a not-ready to a ready status.
+Inspecting them can help you troubleshoot a possible bug in the charm.
 In the example below we will inspect states of the unit `flannel/1`

 ```console
 juju run --unit flannel/1 'charms.reactive -p get_states'